vilemkrejcar/Version-Control-with-Git-JEM234---FInal-project/ad_merge_strats.md

 git merge -s resolve feature_branch main_branch
 ```

 Resolve strategy also uses three-way algorithm to merge two branches as does the recursive strategy.
 It looks for common commit ancestor of the two branches to base the merge on.
-Unlike recursive strategy, if it cannot find any common ancestor it will choose one randomly rather then creating a new one.
+Unlike recursive strategy, if it cannot find any common ancestor, it will choose one randomly rather then creating a new one.

 ### Octopus